Amutheezan/amutheezan.github.io/docs/fixfuturebus+.md

 	send_msg: Message;
 ```

 * procedures - contains the function used by the verification.
+I have update the functions to make sure the processor to update the variable ```pending_write```.

 ```c
 procedure SendMessage(msg: Message; i: Proc);